The Voice (American TV series) season 20: Live Shows

 Continuing from the previous season, the number of weeks of live shows consist of the live playoffs, semi-finals and finale.
 After the live playoffs, only the top nine artists remain: one of each team saved by the public and another saved by their coach.
 Then, the artist with more public votes from each team (out of the two or three who have not been previously chosen) receive a chance to compete in the Wildcard instant save, whose winner is added as a third member on a coach's team.
 On semi-finals, the artist with more public votes per team moves on to the finale, and the remaining five compete in the instant save, whose winner also moves on to the finale.
 In this round, the top five artists compete to win the competition.

 The releasing of performances' studio version started from the Playoffs and switched back to iTunes and Apple Music after 1 season on YouTube Music.
 However, downloads or streams no longer count as votes.
 No performance has reached the top 10 on iTunes this season.

 Week 1: Playoffs (May 10–11)

 With the advancement of Corey Ward in the wildcard, this is the second time that Clarkson advances with three artists in the semi-final, the first being the fifteenth season.

 Week 2: Semi-finals (May 17–18)

-On Monday, the Top 9 artists each sing solos of their choosing and then they'll be put into trios to sing songs celebrating from the '70s.
+On Monday, the Top 9 artists each sing solos of their choosing and then they'll be put into trios to sing songs celebrating from the '70s themed category.
 The public vote results will be announced on Tuesday following the format of 2 previous seasons.